The first flying boat piloted by Captain Charles Blair lands at Foynes Harbour, County Limerick after thirty one years.

 The party was welcomed at the Foynes Yacht Club by Commodore Dan O'Sullivan and by a crowd of well wishers who had waited hours to greet them.

-It is hoped that the flying boat will be used by Aer Arann to transport visitors up and down the West Coast of Ireland as part of a tourism iniaitive from the three flying boat bases at Foynes, Lough Derg and the Aran Islands.
+It is hoped that the flying boat will be used by Aer Arann to transport visitors up and down the West Coast of Ireland as part of a tourism initiative from the three flying boat bases at Foynes, Lough Derg, and the Aran Islands.

-This RTÉ News report was broadcast on 8 July 1976.
+An RTÉ News report broadcast on 8 July 1976.